Last Updated on 18 February 2026 by Cycloscope

 Lake Batur

-There’s a dirt track going down in the caldera of Batur Volcano, mountain bike tours are held there, but it seems a bit rough for our loaded bicycles.
-So we take the asphalt road that goes down to the lake, and on our left the volcano Batur.
-Even this road is quite a roller coaster with a couple of ups and downs at 20%+ gradients.
-Moreover, there are twists covered in slippery sand, and I even get a flat tire.
+There’s a dirt track going down in the caldera of Batur Volcano; mountain bike tours are held there, but it seems a bit rough for our loaded bicycles.
+So we take the asphalt road that goes down to the lake, and on our left is the volcano Batur.

-We reach the last village where the ferries to see the Trunyan cemetery depart from, where the road ends and there’s no choice but to backtrack.
-In the village, which is indeed called Trunyan, there are no guesthouses, we ask a guy where we can sleep and he shows us one of his house’s rooms, it’s too small for the four of us.
-Besides that, he also wants a lot of money and the village does not generally convey a good atmosphere.
+We ask a guy where we can sleep, and he shows us one of his house’s rooms, but it’s too small for the four of us.
+Besides that, he also wants a lot of money, and the village generally doesn’t have a good atmosphere.

-Bali is not like the rest of Indonesia, although the locals are generally friendly, scams are more common.
-The relationship with garbage though is the same, people throw it directly into the lake in front of the houses, and the children bathe between bottles and plastic bags.
+The relationship with garbage, though, is the same; people throw it directly into the lake in front of the houses, and the children bathe between bottles and plastic bags.

 Cockfighting in Bali

-Cycling our way back, we come across a roster fight.
-It’s very popular in Indonesia, although illegal.
-Except here in Bali.
-The Balinese, in fact, have told the government that for them cockfighting is a religious ritual, and therefore the government allowed him to continue practicing it.
+The Balinese, in fact, have told the government that for them, cockfighting is a religious ritual, and therefore, the government allowed them to continue practicing it.

-It’s pretty obvious there is nothing religious here, just people betting money.
-Unfortunately, we did not bet because we would have won.
-To the roosters have a knife applied on the paw so when the opponent is hit it gets a cut.
+To the roosters, have a knife applied to the paw so the opponens gets cut.
 Eventually, one of the two cocks dies, and whoever survives is the winner, pretty neat.

 Folk dances of Bali